Oneflow-Inc/oneflow-documentation/en/docs/basics/05_autograd.md

 ```

 ### Call `backward()` Multiple Times on a Calculation Graph
 By default, we can only call `backward()` once for each calculation graph.
-For example, the following code will report an error:
+For example, the following code will raise an error:

 ```python
 n1 = flow.tensor(10., requires_grad=True)